maspadaru/pylaser/README.md

 # Laser

 ## How to run the evaluations?
 Before running the evaluations, please make sure that you have [Pypy JIT compiler](https://pypy.org/).
-Then, to run the evaluations in the paper, you can simply run the following command:
+To run the evaluations you can simply execute the following command:

 ```
 ./bench.sh